CristianGOEN/SimplePSXDialogueController/README.md

 - You can also group dialogues with the dialogues class from create > Dialogues

 - There are two events to track when a dialogue starts (onDialogueStart) or ends (onDialogueEnd)
-- There are two events to track when a paragraph starts (onParagraphStart) or ends (onParagraphEnd):
+- There are two events to track when a paragraph starts (onParagraphStart) or ends (onParagraphEnd).
+This also works for timeLine
 - You can also track the answer clicked with the event onAnswerSelected